IIII or IV on a clock dial face? Why the difference

 In the years to follow every clock-maker had to decide whether to adopt IV because it was the new standard, or hang onto the traditional IIII.

-IIII might have stuck around because it’s easily recognizable as four.
+Theory 3: IIII might have stuck around because it’s easily recognizable as four.
 IV involves a little math. it’s a simple subtraction operation.
-Though subtractive notations really caught on in the Middle Ages, the majority of people were not literate or numerate.
-Subtraction involved conscious thought.
+Though subtractive notations really caught on in the Middle Ages, the majority of people were not literate or numerate and IIII was simply easier to visualize.
+Subtraction involves conscious thought.
 IV and VI might also have been easily confused by the uneducated.

-Using IIII may have also made work a little easier for certain clock makers.
-If you’re making a clock where the numerals are cut from metal and affixed to the face, using IIII means you’ll need twenty I’s, four V’s, and four X’s.
-That’s one mold with a V, five I’s, and an X cast four times.
-With an IV, you’d need seventeen I’s, five V’s, and four X’s, requiring several molds in different configurations.
+Theory 5: Using IIII may have also made work a little easier for certain clockmakers.
+If you’re making a clock where the numerals are cut from metal and affixed to the face, using IIII means you’ll need twenty I‘s, four V‘s, and four X‘s.
+That’s one mold with a V, five I‘s, and an X cast four times.
+With an IV, you’d need seventeen I’s, five V‘s, and four X‘s, requiring several molds in different configurations.
+Or, did they really think in those terms?

 Clock face in good condition

-And lastly IIII is that it creates more visual symmetry with the VIII opposite it on the clock face than IV does.
-Using IIII also means that only I is seen the first four hour markings on the, V is only seen in the next four markings, and X is seen only in the last four markings, creating radial symmetry.
+Theory 7: Lastly, IIII creates more visual symmetry with VIII on the opposite side of the clock face than IV does.
+Using IIII also means that only I is seen in the first four hour markings, V is only seen in the next four markings, and X is seen only in the last four markings, creating radial symmetry.

 Which theory do you prefer?